Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Introduction

 \section{Introduction}

-Modern software systems often comprise independent components that interact by exchanging messages.
-The $\pi$-calculus is a consolidated formalism for specifying and reasoning about message-passing processes~\cite{book/Milner89,journal/ic/MilnerPW92}.
-In particular, it offers a rigorous foundation for designing \emph{type systems} that statically enforce communication correctness for processes.
-A well-known approach is \emph{session types}~\cite{conf/concur/Honda93}, which specify the structure of the two-party communication protocols implemented by a process.
-In this paper, we are interested in session types in conjunction with two important aspects of message-passing concurrency, namely the \emph{network topologies} formed by interacting processes and \emph{asynchronous communication}.
+Modern software systems often comprise independent components that coordinate by exchanging messages.
+The $\pi$-calculus~\cite{journal/ic/MilnerPW92,book/Milner89} is a mature formalism for specifying and reasoning about message-passing processes; in particular, it offers a rigorous foundation for designing \emph{type systems} that statically enforce communication correctness.
+A well-known approach in this line is \emph{session types}~\cite{conf/concur/Honda93,conf/esop/HondaVK98,conf/secret/YoshidaV07}, which specify the structure of the two-party communication protocols implemented by the channels of a process.
+In this paper, we are interested in session types as a governing discipline in concurrent and functional paradigms, in conjunction with two important aspects of message-passing concurrency, namely the \emph{network topologies} formed by interacting processes and the underlying discipline of \emph{asynchronous communication}.

-The study of session types has gained a considerable impulse after the discovery by Caires and Pfenning~\cite{conf/concur/CairesP10} and Wadler~\cite{conf/icfp/Wadler12} of Curry-Howard correspondences between session types and linear logic~\cite{journal/tcs/Girard87}.
-One salient feature of type systems derived from these correspondences is that they offer a remarkably effective approach to establishing deadlock-freedom for processes.
-This is because such correspondences elegantly induce a rather restricted form of interaction between parallel processes: they interpret the \scc{Cut}-rule of linear logic as the interaction of two processes on \emph{exactly one channel}.
-While this design conveniently rules out the insidious circular dependencies that lead to deadlocked processes, there is a catch: typable processes cannot be connected to form \emph{cyclic} network topologies---only tree-shaped networks are allowed.
-Hence, type systems with Curry-Howard foundations reject whole classes of deadlock-free process networks that are cyclic but free from circular dependencies~\cite{conf/express/DardhaP15,journal/jlamp/DardhaP22}.
+The study of session types has gained considerable attention after the discovery by Caires and Pfenning~\cite{conf/concur/CairesP10} and Wadler~\cite{conf/icfp/Wadler12} of Curry-Howard correspondences between session types and linear logic~\cite{journal/tcs/Girard87}.
+The present work is motivated by (and develops further) two salient features of type systems derived from these correspondences, namely (i)~their remarkably effective approach to establishing the \emph{deadlock-freedom} property for processes, and (ii)~their clear connections with \emph{functional calculi} with concurrency.
+These two aspects form the central themes of this paper, and we discuss them in order.

+\paragraph{Deadlock Freedom} Curry-Howard approaches to session types induce a very precise form of interaction between parallel processes: they interpret the cut rule of linear logic as the interaction of two processes on \emph{exactly one channel}.
+While this design elegantly rules out the insidious circular dependencies that lead to deadlocks, there is a catch: typable processes cannot be connected to form \emph{cyclic} network topologies---only tree-shaped networks are allowed.
+Hence, type systems based upon Curry-Howard foundations reject whole classes of process networks that are cyclic but deadlock-free~\cite{conf/express/DardhaP15,journal/jlamp/DardhaP22}.
 This includes important concurrency patterns, such as those exemplified by Milner's cyclic scheduler~\cite{book/Milner89}.